 More general information about this program can be found on the CYPECAD website.

-Manual introduction by global or relative coordinates
+Manual entry by global or relative coordinates

 - Global coordinates

-Once the element to be introduced has been chosen (column, beam, wall, etc.), users can left-click the mouse at an approximate location of the current floor where they want it to be placed.
+Once the element to be entered has been chosen (column, beam, wall, etc.), users can left-click the mouse at an approximate location of the current floor where they want it to be placed.
 Next, the program will ask users to type the distance in X and the distance to another nearby element or reference in Y.

-Columns, beams, walls, etc. can be introduced with the help of a drawing in DXF or DWG format.
+Columns, beams, walls, etc. can be entered with the help of a drawing in DXF or DWG format.
 The program allows different types of element snaps from the used DXF or DWG file to be activated so that the positions can be adjusted with maximum millimetre accuracy.

 CYPECAD can import a structure from StruBIM CYPE 3D with the same design assumptions as StruBIM CYPE 3D.